UMM-CSci-3601-S21/it-3-mesopotamicus/README.md

   - [Common commands](#common-commands)
 - [Contributors](#contributors)

 Word River is a tool for organizing words and their respective forms into wordlists and those wordlists into contextpacks.
+Teacher can use WordRiver to assign these Contextpacks to specific learner profiles.

 Here is a selection of the features that can be used in WordRiver: